iconifyit/iconifyit/README.md

 Please be aware that most of my work is in private repositories due to the proprietary nature.
 I am happy to share these with prospective employers when appropriate.

 ## Objective
 I love to build things and to help people.
-My objective is to find a position that will allow me to help conceive, design, and build products that make an impactfule difference in people's lives.
+My objective is to find a position that will allow me to help conceive, design, and build products that have a positive impact on people's lives.
 My primary expertise is in web-based tools including enterprise content management, e-commerce, and event-driven, serverless applications primarily on AWS Cloud.

 ## Online
 - [Tech Blog](https://sketchandbuild.com)